Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 America 250 Day Trip - Mount Vernon Immersive Tour

-America 250 Day Trip - Phildelphia History and Sight-Seeing
+America 250 Day Trip - Philadelphia History and Sightseeing

 TFAS Spring and Summer students in D.C. will get a front row seat to history through interactive, immersive day trips.
 Students will visit Philadelphia to experience the National Constitution Center, Liberty Bell, Independence Hall and the Museum of the American Revolution.
 The deputy director for programs at the National Constitution Center will also give students an exclusive briefing.